Closed three-dimensional Alexandrov spaces with isometric circle actions: Orbit types and orbit space

-To investigate the structure of the orbit space $X^{*}$, we look at the action at a point $x\in SF$.
-A sufficiently small neighborhood of $x^{*} \in X^{*}$ is homeomorphic to $B_{\varepsilon}(x)^{*}$.
-By the conic neighborhood theorem of Perelman (Theorem~0.1~in~\cite{Pe}, see also Theorem 6.8 in \cite{K}), $B_{\varepsilon}(x)$ is homeomorphic to the cone over $\Real P^2$.
-Then, the slice theorem implies that $B_{\varepsilon}(x)^{*}$ is homeomorphic to the cone of $\Real P^2/S^1$.
-Any action by homeomorphisms on $\Real P^2$ is equivalent to a linear action (cf. \cite{M,N}), and its quotient space is a closed interval with principal isotropy in the interior, $\mathbb{Z}_2$-isotropy at one endpoint and $S^1$-isotropy at the other endpoint.
-Therefore, $x^{*}\in \partial X^{*}$ and it is the meeting point of two arcs in $\partial X^{*}$, one consisting of special exceptional orbits and the other one consisting of fixed points.
-Observe in particular that this implies that there is an even number of points in $SF$.\\ Combining these observations with the orbit space structure in the manifold setting (\cite{R}, Section 1), we obtain that $X^{*}$ is a topological 2-manifold with boundary.
-Moreover, $X^{*}$ is weighted with isotropy information which we detail now.
+We now investigate the topological structure of $X^{*}$.
+A small neighborhood of $x^{*} \in X^{*}$ is homeomorphic to $B_{\varepsilon}(x)^{*}$.
+By the conical neighborhood theorem of Perelman (Theorem~0.1~in~\cite{Pe}, see also Theorem 6.8 in \cite{K}), $B_{\varepsilon}(x)^{*}$ is homeomorphic to $K(\Sigma_{x^{*}}X^{*})$.
+Then, Theorem ~\ref{TH:SLICE_THEOREM} implies that $B_{\varepsilon}(x)^{*}$ is homeomorphic to $K(S_x^{\bot}/G_x)$.
+For a point $x^{*}\in SF^{*}$ this means that $B_{\varepsilon}(x)^{*}$ is homeomorphic to $K(\Real P^2/S^1)$.
+An action by homeomorphisms on $\Real P^2$ is equivalent to a linear action \cite{M,N}, therefore $\Real P^2/S^1$ is a closed interval with principal isotropy in the interior, $\mathbb{Z}_2$-isotropy at one endpoint and $S^1$-isotropy at the other endpoint.
+It follows that $x^{*}$ is the common endpoint of two arcs contained in the boundary of $X^{*}$.
+One of these arcs is contained in $SE^{*}$ and the other is contained in $F^{*}$.
+The topological structure of $X^*$ near topologically regular points is given in Lemma 1 of \cite{R}, which we now recall.

+\begin{lemma}[Raymond \cite{R}] The orbit space of $M^*$ of an effective action of a circle on a $3$-manifold $M$ is a $2$-manifold with boundary $F^*\cup SE^*$.
+Furthermore all orbits near $E^*$, $F^*$ or $SE^*$ are principal orbits. \end{lemma}

+The orbit space $X^{*}$ is weighted with isotropy information, which we detail now.
 Let $C^*$ be a boundary component of $X^{*}$.
 We have the following three possibilities: $C^{*} \subseteq RF^{*}$, $C^{*}\subseteq SE^{*}$, or $C^{*}\cap SF^{*} \neq \emptyset$.
-The last possibility implies that $C^{*}\subseteq F^{*}\cup SE^{*}$ and that $C^{*}$ intersects $F^{*}$ and $SE^{*}$ nontrivially.
-The interior of $X^{*}$ is composed of principal orbits, except for a finite number of points corresponding to orbits in $E$.
+The last possibility implies that $C^{*}\subseteq F^{*}\cup SE^{*}$ and that $C^{*}$ intersects $F^{*}$ and $SE^{*}$ non-trivially.
+The interior of $X^{*}$ is composed of principal orbits and $E^*$.
 A generic orbit space is shown in Figure ~\ref{FIG:GENERIC_ORBIT_SPACE}.

-Besides the information given by the action, we have the topological type of $X^{*}$.
-Following Raymond, we will group this information by assigning a set of invariants to $X^{*}$.
-In addition to the invariants in the manifold case we introduce new invariants to take into account the possible presence of topologically singular points in $X$.
+In this Figure, the interior of the manifold consists of principal orbits, except for the two highlighted points of exceptional isotropies $\mathbb{Z}_k$ and $\mathbb{Z}_l$.
+Along the boundary circles, points on solid lines have $S^1$ isotropy, while the points on dotted lines have $\mathbb{Z}_2$ isotropy.
+We summarize the previous discussion in the following proposition.

+\begin{proposition} Let $S^1$ act effectively and isometrically with $F\neq \emptyset$ on a closed, connected Alexandrov $3$-space $X$.
+Then the following hold: